uberswe/golang-base-project/README.md

 The `/routes` package contains all the route functions and logic.
 Typically, I try to break of the logic into other packages when functions become too big but I have no strict rule here.

 All in all I have tried to keep the project simple and easy to understand.
 I want this project to serve as a template for myself and perhaps others when you want to create a new website.

-## Docker

-A dockerfile and docker compose file is provided to make running this project easy.
-Simply run `docker-compose up`.

-You will need to change the env variables for sending email, when testing locally I recommend [Mailtrap.io](https://mailtrap.io/).

 ## Dependencies